Samatha means calm. We practice calming the body and mind through mindfulness of breath. Through calming the mind, we find greater clarity.

 Chicago Samatha Management Group, which supports local practice weeks and weekends, especially for those who couldn’t otherwise afford it and pays for purchase of cushions and other supplies.

 Samatha meditation has its roots in Buddhist practice.
 You can learn more the lineage and history of this samatha practice here.
 Many discussions in groups will center around teachings from Buddhism which directly support our meditation practice.
 There may occasionally be some chanting in Pāli as well.
 Identifying as Buddhist is neither a requirement, nor expected.
-All are welcome, whatever your religious beliefs.
+The practice is open to all, whatever your religious beliefs.

 In this tradition, we practice in groups, led by–but never centered on–a teacher.
 Samatha teachers help support each person in their meditation practice through both group and one-on-one conversations, and in turn are supported by the community of samatha teachers, in North America, and worldwide.
 Through practicing in groups, all who practice samatha meditation are supported both by peers and more experienced meditators.
 As a community of meditation practitioners, our focus in conversations is how to deepen our meditation practice and connect what we learn from our practice to life experiences.